 The world's first tugboat to be powered with the dual fuel technology

-In 2022, the Hydrotug arrived in Ostend.
-The vessel will contain the hydrogen system and after completion, she will be operated by the Port of Antwerp and is part of an integrated greening program for the Port of Antwerp-Bruges fleet.
-The Hydrotug is being deployed as an important step in the transition to a climate-neutral port by 2050.
+The Hydrotug arrived in Ostend in 2022 and once completed will be operated by the Port of Antwerp as part of an integrated greening programme for the Antwerp-Bruges port fleet.
+The deployment of the Hydrotug is an important step in the transition to a climate-neutral port by 2050.

 The Hydrotug will feature: